-I was hoping for an effortless passage on the last leg of my RTW trip.
+I was hoping for an easy flight from Hawaii to California.
 Unfortunately, the eastern Pacific was riddled with tropical depressions heading directly for Hawaii.
 The winds aloft forecast for the Hawaii/California passage did not look favorable for the next three weeks.

 "May" located in Hilo - Hurricane Number 1 would approach in a few days.
 The islanders were preparing for the worst.